Marriage

 Civil Marriage

-Arrive at the civil registry office early enough to allow you to get all paperwork done (for the required documents, see below).
+Contact the civil registry office well in advance to ensure that all required paperwork can be completed on time (for the required documents, see below).
 At the office, you will set the exact date of your wedding and learn all you need to know.

-If one of the foreign national fiancés does not understand Czech, the civil registry office needs to be informed about that.
-In this case, it will be necessary to have the wedding ceremony interpreted by a court interpreter who will then sign the Protocol on Contracting Marriage.
+If one of the foreign-national fiancés does not understand Czech, the civil registry office needs to be informed.
+In this case, it will be necessary to have the wedding ceremony interpreted by a court-appointed interpreter, who will then sign the Protocol on Contracting Marriage.

 Required documents

-Before contracting marriage, the fiancés have to fill in the Questionnaire for Entering into Marriage.
-This form is available at the civil registry office and it can also be downloaded here.
-The first part of the form is filled in by the fiancés (with the help of a civil registry official), the second part is filled in by the civil registry official.
+Before entering into marriage, the fiancés must complete the Questionnaire for Entering into Marriage.
+This form is available at the civil registry office and can also be downloaded here.
+The first part of the form is filled in by the fiancés (with the help of a civil registry official), and the second part is filled in by the civil registry official.

 In addition, you must provide the following documents to prove your legal competence to enter into marriage: